beatlevic/beatletech/_posts/2015-02-03-my-system-to-win-big.markdown

 inertia to get started and in some cases I was setting myself up for ever higher and greater goals.

 Reading about the system approach as an alternative to goal setting made a lot of sense to me.
-The system approach can be summerized as follows:
+The system approach can be summarized as follows:

 - Create habits and reserve your will-power for learning new habits.
 - Reduce daily decisions to routine.